picademy/a-starter-task/README.md

 ##Step 7: Share and Comment

-Follow [Ben](http://github.com/bennuttall) or [Carrie Anne](http://github.com/missphilbin) and anyone else from [Picademy](https://github.com/picademy).
-Then you will be able to see their forked repositories and their changed versions of code.py

-You can comment on their work and give feedback by navigating to their forked respository and then clicking on the **issues** button on the right hand side of the screen.
+You can comment on the files in a students repository and give feedback by navigating to their forked version of the repo and then clicking on the **issues** button on the right hand side of the screen.
 The icon looks like an exclamation mark in a circle.
 Then you can fill out a comment box and submit it.
-This could be a useful way for you to makr students work.
+This could be a useful way for you to mark students work.

 ![](issues.png)

 You can also track the changes that students have made to the code in their repositories, by clicking on the **History** button on their file within their GitHub repo.
+A great way to demonstrate progress without too much effort!

 ![](history.png)

 ##Step 8: Learn more about GitHub in Education

 You can learn more about how to use [GitHub in Education here](https://education.github.com/guide).
 Including steps on administrating accounts for students.

+Follow [Ben](http://github.com/bennuttall) or [Carrie Anne](http://github.com/missphilbin) and anyone else from [Picademy](https://github.com/picademy) to learn more or get help with using GitHub on Raspberry Pi in the classroom.